yohasebe/ruby-wordle/README.md

-# Ruby-Wordle-Solver
+# Ruby-Wordle

-A set of ruby scripts to generate word-lists and solve Wordle
+A set of ruby scripts to generate word-lists, solve Wordle, and play Wordle on the command line

 ⬜️⬜️⬜️⬜️⬜️ \
 ⬜️⬜️⬜️🟨🟨 \